Extractions Fairhope, AL Dentist

-These instructions must be followed in order to prevent dry socket.
+These instructions must be followed to prevent dry sockets.

 Smoking, especially on the day of surgery, further increases the risk of getting a dry socket.
 If you develop a dry socket, contact your dentist so that the area can be treated with a medicated dressing to stop the pain.